alexeykomov/note/README.md

 **Note.playground** is for practicing with code for project.

-Look into `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {` method
+Look into `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool` method
 	for code for both tasks.